wp-plugins/responsive-video-light/readme.txt

 Use anonymous svn to get a current trunk copy, or build a patch against your current install, then email the patch to me for consideration.

 == Changelog ==

+= 1.0.4 =
+* Update description to fit within prescribed limits.
+Going to take a while to get used to the "WordPress Way"

 = 1.0.3 =
 * Update readme to correct minor markdown syntax issues